Best practice

-A best practice is a method or technique that has been generally accepted as superior to other known alternatives because it often produces results that are superior to those achieved by other means or because it has become a standard way of doing things, e.g., a standard way of complying with legal or ethical requirements.

-Best practices are used to maintain quality as an alternative to mandatory legislated standards and can be based on self-assessment or benchmarking.
+A best practice is a method or technique that has been generally accepted as superior to alternatives because it tends to produce superior results.
+Best practices are used to achieve quality as an alternative to mandatory standards.
+Best practices can be based on self-assessment or benchmarking.
 Best practice is a feature of accredited management standards such as ISO 9000 and ISO 14001.

 Some consulting firms specialize in the area of best practice and offer ready-made templates to standardize business process documentation.
 Sometimes a best practice is not applicable or is inappropriate for a particular organization's needs.
 A key strategic talent required when applying best practice to organizations is the ability to balance the unique qualities of an organization with the practices that it has in common with others.
 Good operating practice is a strategic management term.
 More specific uses of the term include good agricultural practices, good manufacturing practice, good laboratory practice, good clinical practice, and good distribution practice.

 In public policy

 Best practice is a form of program evaluation in public policy.
 It is the process of reviewing policy alternatives that have been effective in addressing similar issues in the past and could be applied to a current problem.
 Determining best practices to address a particular policy problem is a commonly used but little understood tool of analysis because the concept is vague and should therefore be examined with caution.
 Vagueness stems from the term "best" which is subjective.
 While some research and evidence must go into determining a practice the "best" it is more helpful to simply determine if a practice has worked exceptionally well and why.
 Instead of it being "the best", a practice might simply be a smart practice, a good practice, or a promising practice.
 This allows for a mix and match approach for making recommendations that might encompass pieces of many good practices.
 Eugene Bardach provides the following theoretical framework (eightfold path for best practices) in his book A Practical Guide for Policy Analysis, in 2011: